EduardoSantanaSeverino/ExitContainer01/readme.md

 #### Steps:
 1. Run the commands to execute.
 2. Run the loop.sh to test the duration.
-3. Loop at the results.
+3. Look at the results.